David Lewis is an online writer with lots of info to share about Tai Chi.

 When to Do the Exercise

-Tai Chi Walking can be done at any time, but may be better when the mind can be focused and the stomach is not too full.
+Tai Chi Walking can be done at any time but might be better when the mind can be focused and the stomach is not too full.